selfage/bundler_cli/README.md

 Execute the presumably bundled JavaScript file in Puppeteer, i.e., headless Chrome.
 The file ext can be neglected and is always fixed as .js.
 Pass through arguments to the exectuable file after --.

 Options:
-  -r, --base-dir <baseDir>  The base directory that all imported assets should be relative to, such that a web server can serve files at this
+  -b, --base-dir <baseDir>  The base directory that all imported assets should be relative to, such that a web server can serve files at this
                             directory.
 If not provided, it will be the current working directory.
   -p, --port <port>         The port number to start your local server.
 Default to 8000.
   -h, --help                display help for command